 National Energy Education Development Project (NEED)

 A non-profit established by Congressional Resolution in 1980, NEED offers “Infobooks” (short textbook chapters) that marry energy topics with lesson/activity plans.
 The lessons are "aligned" with state standards.
 Teachers can order kits for demonstrations and interactive projects.
-In Massachusetts, the organization also holds local workshops sponsored by the Cape Light Compact, NSTAR and Columbia Gas.
+In Massachusetts, the organization also holds local workshops sponsored by the the Cape Light Compact, Columbia Gas of Massachusetts, National Grid, and Northeast Utilities (NSTAR and WMECO).

 This website offers two types of lesson plans.
 The first, Energy Balance 101 lesson plans, are matched to National Education Standards in science and in other subjects.
 All other plans specify the general science concepts that the lesson helps to teach.